 Bea is a plus-sized fashion blogger tired of watching casts full of size 0 models.
 After a drunken post about the un-realness of the reality dating show Main Squeeze, she gets a shocking call asking HER to be the next star of the show.

 Can she trust the male contestants with her heart, or is it safer to remember she's on the show mainly for her career?

 As the season progresses throughout the book, you'll forget about the real-life craziness of 2020 and root for Bea to find love.

-Melissa enjoyed that the story varies between the actual narrative/ standard book format and snippets of podcast dialog, emails, etc ABOUT the show as fans watched.
-All the aspects came together and serve as a great way to help your brain fully engage in the story.
+The Book Girls Say...Melissa enjoyed that the story varies between the narrative/ standard book format and snippets of podcast dialog, emails, etc. ABOUT the show as fans watched.
+All the aspects came together and served as a great way to help your brain fully engage in the story.

 Samiah is totally on board with the plan until a hot new guy appears at work.
 But he isn't at all what she thinks.

 After six years of not speaking to her best friend, plus-size influencer Daphne is shocked when she's suddenly asked to attend her big society wedding.
 On top of that, her former friend begs her to be maid-of-honor.